webpy/webpy.github.com/templetor.md

     $self
     </body></html>

-Now let's say we compile both from within Python, the first as `page`, the second as `base`.
+Now let's say we compile both from within Python, the first as `entry`, the second as `base`.
 Here's how we might use them:

-    print base(page(post))
+    print base( entry( post ) )

-`page` takes the argument post and returns an object whose string value is a bit of HTML showing the post with its title in the property `title`. `base` takes this object and places the title in the appropriate place and displays the page itself in the body of the
+`entry` takes the argument post and returns an object whose string value is a bit of HTML showing the post with its title in the property `title`. `base` takes this object and places the title in the appropriate place and displays the page itself in the body of the